pyllyukko/user.js/README.md

 To enable the Profile Manager, run Firefox with [command-line arguments](http://kb.mozillazine.org/Command_line_arguments): `firefox --no-remote -P`

 With this installation method, if you change any of `user.js` settings through [`about:config`](http://kb.mozillazine.org/About:config) or Firefox preferences dialogs, they will be reset to the `user.js` defined values after you restart Firefox.
 This makes sure they're always back to secure defaults when starting the browser.
-However this prevents presistently changing settings you don't consider appropriate.
-Either edit `user`.js directly, or use the system-wide installation method described below.
+However this prevents persistently changing settings you don't consider appropriate.
+Either edit `user.js` directly, or use the system-wide installation method described below.

 ### System-wide installation (all platforms)